Skip to main content

 • If the LTDI company denies the claim and you have been out beyond six months, you may be either returned to work or terminated.

-NOTE: If an application has been submitted to MetLife for LTDI payments, but the approval takes longer than six months, the staff member who has PTO time available may continue to remain in a paid status until one of two things occurs: approval/denial is given for the benefit or accruals are exhausted.
+NOTE: If an application has been submitted to MetLife for LTDI payments, but the approval takes longer than six months, the staff member who has PTO time available may continue to remain in a paid status until approval or denial is given for the benefit or accruals are exhausted.
 This is an exception to the use of legacy sick time accruals and the maximum leave time available under the Family and Medical Leave Act (FMLA) and Tennessee Maternity Leave Act (TMLA) policy.

 Employment Status While on Long-Term Disability

-You may consider the following options to gain access to health care:
+You may also consider the following options to gain access to health care:

 • You may be eligible for Medicare.
 TN SHIP (Tennessee State Health Insurance & Assistance Programs) offers free Medicare information and counseling: Call 877.801.0044 (Office hours 8 am - 4 pm).